 Comment (0)

-A show-stopping blackcurrant (or redcurrant, if you prefer) swirl cheesecake that is really easy to make.
-Looks and tastes delicious!
-The cheesecake texture is complemented by a vibrant blackcurrant filling.
-You can easily use frozen blackcurrants in this recipe – so you can enjoy this cheesecake all year round.
+A show-stopping blackcurrant (or redcurrant, if you prefer) swirl cheesecake that’s easy to make.
+It looks as delicious as it tastes!
+A vibrant blackcurrant filling beautifully complements the creamy cheesecake texture.
+You can easily use frozen blackcurrants in this recipe, so you can enjoy this blackcurrant swirl cheesecake all year round.

 Ingredients for the base: